-^{}North American rights sold to Ecco

-^{}UK rights sold to Bloomsbury

-^{} German rights sold to Hanser

-^{}TV/Film rights handled by Matthew Snyder, CAA

-BLUE SKIES by T.C.
-Boyle (Novel) PUBLICATION: SUMMER 2023

-Homes are being swallowed up by the ocean in Florida and burned up by wildfires in California but for one family separated on each coast, environmental disasters are only the beginning of their woes.
-Cat buys a snake on a whim, Cooper gets bitten by a tic, Ottilie is cooking with crickets, bugs in general are disappearing and everyone is drinking too much.
-And the mundane human challenges of everyday life, from marriage to parenthood, continue unmoved by the evermore-threatening climate crisis.
-BLUE SKIES is at once raucously funny and deeply disturbing and one hundred percent entertaining.
+^{}North American rights sold to Ecco ^{}UK rights sold to Bloomsbury ^{}German rights sold to Hanser ^{}TV/Film rights handled by Matthew Snyder, CAA BLUE SKIES by T.C.
+Boyle (Novel) PUBLICATION: MAY 2023 BLUE SKIES is an eco-thriller with teeth, a tragicomic satire and a prescient novel that captures the absurdity and "inexpressible sadness at the heart of everything."
+Called "brilliantly imaginative... in a terrifying way" by Annie Proulx, it follows in the tradition of T. C. Boyle's finest novels, combining high-octane plotting with mordant wit and shrewd social commentary.
+Boyle, one of the most inventive voices in contemporary fiction, transports us to water-logged and heat-ravaged coastal America, where Cat and her hapless, nature-loving family-including her eco-warrior parents, Ottilie and Frank; her brother, Cooper, an entomologist; and her frat-boy-turned-husband, Todd-are struggling to adapt to the "new normal," in which once-in-a-lifetime natural disasters happen once a week and drinking seems to be the only way to cope.
+At once raucously funny and deeply disturbing, BLUE SKIES is one hundred percent entertaining.
 TC Boyle is the author of eighteen novels and twelve collections of short stories.
 He won the PEN/Faulkner Award in 1988 for his third novel, World's End, and the Prix Médicis étranger (France) in 1995 for The Tortilla Curtain.
 His novel Drop City was a finalist for the 2003 National Book Award.
 Most recently, he has been the recipient of the Mark Twain American Voice in Literature Award, the Henry David Thoreau Prize, and the Jonathan Swift Prize for satire.
 He is a Distinguished Professor of English Emeritus at the University of Southern California and lives in Santa Barbara.

-North American rights sold to W.W.
-Norton

-German rights sold to Hanser